vianna-research/website/pages/01_workgroups/doll/50_ihear/20_Conferences.md

 ![ORL2018](Orl2018.png)

-## The three-day conference with workshops on April 2019 in Buenos Aires, Argentina
+## The second IHeaR Symposium & Workshop in Buenos Aires, Argentina, on April 2019

 In the following, further dates are listed. **We are looking forward to welcoming you!**